PostHog/posthog.com/contents/docs/tutorials/taxonomy-acquisition.md

 These users do not need to have activated.

-If you're a B2B company focused on product-led growth, we'd suggest focussing on _users_ not _customers_.
-This is because by focussing on building for end users, you will build a product that users want to use, and from that revenue will follow.
+If you're a B2B company focused on product-led growth, we'd suggest focusing on _users_ not _customers_.
+This is because by focusing on building for end users, you will build a product that users want to use, and from that revenue will follow.

 ### Users - traffic